josephRog/CarND-Vehicle-Detection/writeup_template.md

 ---
 ### Writeup / README

+Here is a link to my full [github repository.](https://github.com/josephRog/CarND-Vehicle-Detection)

+All code used to process the videos is contained within the `vehicle_detection.ipynb` jupyter notebook file.

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.